Australian aboriginal flag - In recognition of the original custodians of my country, and the Australian flag

 Disclaimer

-PlasmaResources.com is your one-stop-non-shop for all the links you'll ever need for exploring plasma cosmology (PC), our electric universe (EU), and almost anything else even remotely related to the electrical nature of space, climatology and our Earth.
+PlasmaResources.com is your one-stop-NON-shop for all the links you'll ever need for exploring plasma cosmology (PC), our electric universe (EU), and almost anything else even remotely related to the electrical nature of space, climatology and our Earth.

 So What Is EU/PC?